Big Bathroom Shop

 Lucky Bamboo loves lots of natural light, they also need to be watered once a week and their roots should always be in a few inches of water.

-The Fittonia Nerve or more commonly known as, the nerve plant because of its bright vein patterns, make a beautiful addition to your bathroom space.
+The Fittonia Nerve or more commonly known as, the nerve plant because of its bright vein patterns, makes a beautiful addition to your bathroom space.

 They are usually found outdoors but can thrive well indoors and sometimes even bloom red and yellow spikes.
 Unlike most bathroom plants the nerve can be quite tricky to take care of but worth the effort.